sc-nun216/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Create Dbt project

 Let's create a Dbt project to transform the data in BigQuery.
-Before that please exit the `meltano-ingestion` folder by using the command `cd ..`.
+Before that please exit the `meltano-resale` folder by using the command `cd ..`.

 To create a new dbt project.